Carina-P/ms3-best-books/README.md

 - When talking to UI-testers it was decided that for most of the time only the five last reviews is interesting.
 So in Book Details page only up to five reviews are shown.
 This makes the page more clear.
-User has oppotunity to click on link to Reviews page to see all reviews if more than five exists.
+- User has oppotunity to click on link, from Book details, to Reviews page to see all reviews, if more than five exists.
 - This page is designed as the layout of reviews in Book Details page.

 ###### Manage Category groups
 - Using cards in card deck instead of table.

 #### Database structure
 According to project instructions the document-based database MongoDB is used.
-Here is a visual of the collections:
+Here is a **visual of the collections**:
 ![](https://github.com/Carina-P/ms3-best-books/blob/master/wireframes/database-design.jpg?raw=true)

 - Both books and books_details contain information about books.
 I decided to